Unfortunately due to the length of our waiting list for Autism Support Dogs, applications are not being accepted. Please visit this page for updates.

-S A Guide-Dogs Association train specially selected dogs to work with children with Autism.
-The Autism Support dog’s primary role is to help with the serious tendency of children with autism’ to bolt or run away.
+Autism Support Dogs are specially selected dogs that are trained to work with children with Autism.
+The Autism Support dog’s primary role is to help with the tendency of children with autism to bolt or run off when distracted.

 The dog is controlled by a primary handler, usually a parent or caregiver.
 The dog wears a soft harness; a lead is attached to this soft harness and the child holds this lead.
 There are various added advantages in owning an Autism

 - Companionship for children who are often lonely due to their Autism.

 - Assisting with speech therapy, general lessons and tactile issues.

 - Provides physical pressure needed in times of anxiety.

 - Interaction free from demands.